HarrisonEllerm/NZ-Covid-19/README.md

 It is relatively easy to implement a python script for pumping data into a dashboard.
 However, there is the occasional oddity that can cause confusion.
-For example, Power-BI doesn't mind the use of the os module for joining paths, however if you use the os module to test to see if a file exists Power BI fails to import the data resulting in the somewhat confusing error message below:
+For example, Power-BI doesn't mind the use of the os module for joining paths, however if you use the os module to test to see if a file exists Power-BI fails to import the data resulting in the somewhat confusing error message below:

 ___